 Just to ensure whether network settings are correct or not, you need to reset them.
 Follow the steps below:

-- From Home screen, swipe up on empty spot to open Apps tray
+- From the Home screen, swipe up on an empty spot to open the Apps tray

 - Then click on General Management

 - Now click on Reset > Reset Network Settings > Reset settings

 - If you have set up a PIN then enter it